canonical/launchpad-manual/docs/user/how-to/launchpadlib/view-supported-fields-and-methods.rst

 If you don't know the capabilities of one of the objects you've got, you can call ``dir()`` on it.
 You'll see all of its fields and all the custom methods it supports.
-Unfortunately, you'll also see a bunch of launchpadlib-specific junk that you don't care about.
-That's why we've made available these four lists:
+Unfortunately, you'll also see other launchpadlib-specific things you won't need.
+For a more focused search experience, use these four lists:

 -  ``lp_attributes``: Data fields of this object.
-You can read from these might be able to write to some of them.
+You can read from these and might be able to write to some of them.
 -  ``lp_collections``: List of launchpad objects associated with this object.
 -  ``lp_entries``: Other Launchpad objects associated with this one.